 This monitoring work has been ongoing since the installation of the cables in 2014.
-Completed by Envirosphere Consultants, this includes periodic walkovers by a biologist and a botany survey in the disturbed area, repeating baseline work done in 2014 and monitoring work completed in 2015 and again in 2016.
+Completed by Envirosphere Consultants, this includes periodic walkovers by a biologist and a botany survey in the disturbed area, repeating baseline work done in 2014 and monitoring work completed in 2015, 2016 and in August 2019.
 To-date, this monitoring work has shown the wetland is well-vegetated and has largely recovered from the trenching operations associated with the cable installation.
+A report on the status of the recovery of the wetland is anticipated in fall 2019 and will be included in FORCE's 2019 annual report.